Locations:

 Anteverted Uterus

-An anteverted uterus describes the position of the uterus within a person's pelvis.
-When you have an anteverted uterus, it tilts forward towards your abdomen.
-It's a typical position for the uterus to be in and doesn't cause any health concerns.
+An anteverted uterus describes the position of your uterus within your pelvis.
+When you have an anteverted uterus, it tilts forward.
+It’s a typical position for your uterus to be in and doesn’t cause any health concerns.

 Advertisement